There is a common misconception that

 Keep in mind it is dust so you may want to

-with tall enough edges to prevent all the dust from coming
+any plastic container with tall enough edges to prevent all the dust from coming out will do.

-them roll around for about 20 minutes several times a week.
-For
+around for about 20 minutes several times a week.

 The dust should be at least a couple of